Contact $(+1)$-surgeries and algebraic overtwistedness: Introduction

 Ding, Li, and Wu \cite[Theorem 1.1]{DLW} showed that the contact Ozsv\'ath-Szab\'o invariant also vanishes for contact manifolds in \Cref{cor:3D}.
 In fact, they established the vanishing result for other types of $U$, which are ``unknots" in the Heegaard Floer theory sense.
 On the other hand, the nontrivial linking number is a crucial requirement, and so is the homology requirement in our formulation.
 Moreover, our construction enjoys a local property as follows.

-\begin{theorem} In the following two cases: \begin{enumerate} \item $Y_1$ is flexibly fillable or $Y_1=\partial(V\times \D)$ such that $c_1(Y)$ is torsion, $Y_2$ is a contact manifold of the same dimension with $c_1(Y_2)$ torsion. \item $Y_1=\partial(V\times \D)$ for a Weinstein domain $V$, $Y_2$ is a contact manifold of the same dimension. \end{enumerate} If $\Lambda$ is a Legendrian sphere in $Y=Y_1\# Y_2$, such that $[\Lambda]$ has non-trivial image through $H_{n-1}(Y;\Q)\simeq H_{n-1}(Y_1;\Q)\oplus H_{n-1}(Y_2;\Q)\to H_{n-1}(Y_1;\Q) \to H_{n-1}(W;\Q)$, where $W$ is the natural filling in \Cref{thm:main}, then $Y_{\Lambda}$ is algebraically overtwisted. \end{theorem} Then we can upgrade \Cref{cor:3D} to the following for the special case of $Y_1=\partial(T^*S^{n-1}\times \D)$. \begin{corollary} Let $\Lambda,U$ be two Legendrian spheres in $Y$, where $Y$ is a $2n-1$ dimensional contact manifold, and $U$ is a standard unknot in a Darboux chart.
-If the linking number is nontrivial\footnote{Here the linking number is defined to the intersection number of $\Lambda$ with a bounding ball of $U$ in the Darboux chart.}, the $(+1)$ surgeries along $\Lambda \cup U$ yield a contact manifold with vanishing contact homology. \end{corollary} As any overtwisted contact manifold $Y\# (S^{2n-1},\xi_{\mathrm{ot}})$ can be written as $(+1)$ surgeries from such links, this yields another proof of overtwisted contact manifold having vanishing contact homology, which was first proved by Bourgeois and van Koert \cite{zbMATH05709738}.
-Combined with \Cref{rmk:twist}, this gives another proof of the following: \begin{corollary}[\cite{zbMATH06182635,schmaltz2020non}] Overtwisted contact manifolds have no weak filling. \end{corollary}
+\begin{theorem} In the following two cases: \begin{enumerate} \item $Y_1$ is flexibly fillable or $Y_1=\partial(V\times \D)$ such that $c_1(Y_1)$ is torsion, $Y_2$ is a contact manifold of the same dimension with $c_1(Y_2)$ torsion. \item $Y_1=\partial(V\times \D)$ for a Weinstein domain $V$, $Y_2$ is a contact manifold of the same dimension. \end{enumerate} If $\Lambda$ is a Legendrian sphere in $Y=Y_1\# Y_2$, such that $[\Lambda]$ has non-trivial image through $H_{n-1}(Y;\Q)\simeq H_{n-1}(Y_1;\Q)\oplus H_{n-1}(Y_2;\Q)\to H_{n-1}(Y_1;\Q) \to H_{n-1}(W;\Q)$, where $W$ is the natural filling in \Cref{thm:main}, then $Y_{\Lambda}$ is algebraically overtwisted. \end{theorem} Then we can upgrade \Cref{cor:3D} to the following for the special case of $Y_1=\partial(DT^*S^{n-1}\times \D)$. \begin{corollary} Let $\Lambda,U$ be two Legendrian spheres in $Y$, where $Y$ is a $2n-1$ dimensional contact manifold, and $U$ is a standard unknot in a Darboux chart.
+If the linking number is nontrivial\footnote{Here the linking number is defined to the intersection number of $\Lambda$ with a bounding ball of $U$ in the Darboux chart.}, the $(+1)$ surgeries along $\Lambda \cup U$ yield a contact manifold with vanishing contact homology. \end{corollary} As any overtwisted contact manifold $Y\# (S^{2n-1},\xi_{\mathrm{ot}})$ can be written as $(+1)$ surgeries from such links, this yields another proof that overtwisted contact manifolds have vanishing contact homology, which was first proved by Bourgeois and van Koert \cite{zbMATH05709738}.